Thank You, Happy Birthday: Singles

 The first single, titled "Shake Me Down", was released on November 22, 2010, and was announced by the band via their Twitter account as being played on radio stations from November 17 onward.
 Also on November 17, they released an unofficial video for the song.
 On January 11, 2011, the official video was released.
 For the week of February 25 through March 5, 2011, the single was number 1 on Billboard Rock Songs chart.
 In the week of January 11 the band was named the MTV PUSH artist of the week.
+The song also cracked the Billboard Hot 100 peaking at number 78, which is the highest any of their songs has charted.

 On the November 18, 2010, "2024" was made a free download on Filter magazine's website.

 On December 27, 2010, "Around My Head" was released as the free song of the week on iTunes.
 The song was later released as an official single on 4 May 2011.
 In the week of 6 July 2011, the single charted at number 18 on Billboard Alternative Songs.

 The second track on the album, "Aberdeen" was released as a single on September 15, 2011.

 Release

 The album was released on January 11, 2011, and on its first day debuted at number 1 on the iTunes Top Downloads chart.
 That same night, the group appeared on the Late Show with David Letterman.
 During its first week of release, the album sold over 39,000 copies in the US, debuting at number 2 on the Billboard 200.
 On 27 January 2011 the band promoted the album even further, performing "Shake Me Down" and "Aberdeen" on Jimmy Kimmel Live! for the Jimmy Kimmel Live!
 Concert Series on ABC.
 Shortly after this, the group performed "Shake Me Down" on Fuel TV program The Daily Habit.

+The album is also their highest charting on the Billboard Canadian Album peaking at number 7, the album also peaked at number 2 on U.S Top Rock Albums Billboard.

 The album was released in the UK on March 21, 2011.

 A vinyl version of the album was released, included in the package was a 7-inch single of the acoustic version of "Right Before My Eyes", simply titled "Shiver", due to the original working title being "Timber Me Shivers".